cybnix/cybnix.github.io/Guides/EH Tools and Utilities/crunch.md

 In this short post I will present the tool "crunch".
 What this tool does is generating a dictionary file based on your input.
 Yes, there are probably thousands of wordlists online but you can craft your own wordlist specifically tailored for your needs.
 In the [Cracking WPA/WPA2](/Simulated-Attacks/Network-and-Wireless-Attacks/crackingwpa) post, we have used one wordlist that came with Kali but in other cases we might need something more specific.
 This is where tools like Crunch come in handy.

 !!!warning
-Please remember, never use those tools for malicious purposes, especially without having permission to do so.
+Please remember, never use those tools for malicious purposes or without permission to do so.
 !!!

 ---